gonX/OpenTabletDriver/README.md

 # Supported Tablets

-All statuses of tablets that are supported can be found here.
+The status of all supported tablets can be seen here.

 - [Supported Tablets](https://opentabletdriver.net/Tablets)